Robbie Grossman Player Props: Rangers vs. Mariners

-The Texas Rangers, including Robbie Grossman and his .405 on-base percentage over his past 10 games, battle the Seattle Mariners at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Robbie Grossman (.412 on-base percentage in past 10 games, 97 points above season-long percentage) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 2:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Mariners.
+In his previous game he had a hitless performance (0-for-1) against the Mariners.

 Robbie Grossman Game Info & Props vs. the Mariners